Mixed Motives and Geometric Representation Theory in Equal Characteristic: Introduction

-\emph{Outline.} In Section~\ref{sec:motives} we construct the system of categories $\H(X)$ of motives with coefficients in a commutative $\Zop[p]$-algebra $A$ equipped with a six functor formalism.
+In Section~\ref{sec:motives} we construct the system of categories $\H(X)$ of motives with coefficients in a commutative $\Zop[p]$-algebra $A$ equipped with a six functor formalism.
 As mentioned before, we go out of our way to make this as accessible as possible to the non-expert.
+A roadmap to our construction can be found in Section~\ref{sec:constructionOverview}.

 In Section~\ref{sec:mstm} we define the category of stratified mixed Tate motives as a full subcategory

 We consider a weight structure on this category, and prove that $\DMT{\Ss}{X,\kk}$ is equivalent to the bounded homotopy category of its weight zero objects